The Dangers of Distracted Driving in Chicago: Why It’s Never Okay

 Increases Risk of Collisions

 A University of Utah study found that talking on a mobile phone increases your chance of a collision by four times.
 This is about the same chance as if you were driving drunk.
-Texting increase this risk to eight times.
+Texting increases this risk to eight times.

 Driving distracted is easy

-As my then 17-year-old daughter answered in response to the question, why do so many people use cell phones while driving?: Cell phone use is “normal.”
+As my then 17-year-old daughter answered the question, “Why do so many people use cell phones while driving?”: Cell phone use is “normal.”
 We use cell phones all the time, so why not while driving?

 Texting While Driving

-Cell phone use is a major cause of distracted driving
+Mobile phone use is a major cause of distracted driving

 distracted driving and accidents